danthemanzx/crawl-custom-survival/README.md

 ### **Server IP ·** `play.crawl-survival.com`

-This server features a custom gamemode similar to manhunt where players must clear out dungeons and defeat monsters controlled by other players.
-Collect loot and defeat bosses for each level of multiple dungeons!
+This server features a custom gamemode similar to manhunt where players must beat several dungeons and with monsters controlled by other players.

 ***

 ### How to Play

+The spawnpoint for this gamemode features an island that has regenerative resources, a Hero shop, a portal to the dungeons.
 Upon entering the server players must play as a **Hero** or **Ghost**.
-If all Hero slots are taken, players to be defaulted to Ghost.
+If all Hero slots are taken, players will be defaulted to Ghost.

 **Heroes** must search the dungeons in search of rare artifacts, collecting FIVE of these to win.
 However if a Hero dies they will respawn as a Ghost in spectator mode.